Red dots are great at close-quarters engagements, but they kind of strugge at longer distances. You can fix that by adding a magnifier.

 Final Thoughts

-When it comes down to it, though, there aren’t a LOT of differences between the Primary Arms, Holosun, Vortex, and Sig magnifiers.
+When it comes down to it, though, there aren’t a ton of differences between the Primary Arms, Holosun, Vortex, and Sig magnifiers on this list.

-If you find one you like at a good price, get it.
-You won’t shoot yourself in the foot by picking X over Y.
+If you find one you like at a good price, get it!

+Got a magnifier to recommend?
+Let us know in the comments.
 Looking for tried and true combinations?
-Check out our Best Red Dot & Magnifier Combos…or our standalone Best Red Dots articles.
+Check out our Best Red Dot & Magnifier Combos, or check out the Best Red Dots on their own!

 what didn't you like about the PA 3x micro? was it not included because the eye relief isn't as good?